How area codes used to make telephone numbers easier to remember

 When I was growing up in the 1940s and 1950s, telephone numbers were much easier to remember.
-One reason was that fewer people were 'on the phone' so fewer numbers were needed and therefore did not need to be such a long string.
+One reason was that fewer people were 'on the phone' so fewer numbers were needed and therefore did not need to be in such a long string.

 The other reason was that there was some logic to area codes, in that they started with the first three letters of the local telephone exchange.
 Our family number was STO 9804, where STO stood for Stonegrove, which was an area of Edgware where we lived.
 Such phone numbers were pronounced with their full name.
 So when we announced who we were when we answered our phone, we said, "Stonegrove 9804".
-(It was considered very bad form just to say "hello"!)
+(It was considered very bad form just to say "Hello"!)

 All the telephone dials that I knew had letters as well as numbers.

 Areas which had letters in their 'phone numbers'